What Is Technical Diving?

 1: Increased bottom time.

-2: Decreased the like hood of decompression sickness.
+2: Decreased the likelihood of decompression sickness.

 3: Due to the increase of oxygen in the body, after the dive the diver felt like he /she was on steroids, due to the amount of energy in the muscles in the body